Matt's Magical Finance Plan for 20- and 30-somethings

 At this point you’re doing great.
 You’re out of debt, you have a solid start to your retirement, and you have a three-to-six month emergency fund.
 The next step depends a lot on your life and goals.

 Got kids?
 Consider setting up education savings accounts ("529 plans") for them.
 House or car purchase coming up?
 Set up a goal savings account with a good mix of stocks and bonds, or, if you’d rather be a bit safer, an Ally bank savings account.
 Focusing on getting really set in retirement, or just unsure of what to do?
-Max out your 401k, then invest the rest of the money in Vanguard (directly or using a tool like Betterment or Wealthfront).
+Invest the rest of the money in Vanguard's (directly, VTSAX, or using a tool like Betterment or Wealthfront).

 See more: Simple Path to Wealth